Peill + Putzler White Clouds Pendant Lamp

 Other versions: This Peill + Putzler white clouds pendant lamp exists in several colours en designs.

 Often attributed to AV Mazzega or another Murano glass maker, but it is not.
-However, AV Mazzega produced lamps with the same type of glass.
+However, AV Mazzega made many lamps with the same type of mottled glass.

 This lamp is not labelled but it is typical Peill + Putzler.
 The chromed metal lid and top was used for many other lamps.
 It was amongst others used for the Futura pendant lamp.